 Sample use cases

-AI and ML are valuable applications for a growing list of critical business processes.
+Artificial intelligence and machine learning are valuable applications for a growing list of critical business processes.
 Many companies associate the technology with manufacturing, supply chain and inventory management.
 While AI and ML can certainly provide enhanced visibility and more efficiency to those processes, the solutions have now branched out into more key functions, including internal audit, abuse and fraud, and sales and marketing.

 For example, some of the areas we have recently helped clients expand the use of AI and ML beyond traditional functions include:

 - Member/customer churn: Based on behaviors and demographics, we can predict the likelihood that a member/customer will renew or defect.
 The follow-up exercise includes designing an experiment strategy to match retention techniques to customer/member segments.

 - Fraud detection: Using unsupervised/clustering learning techniques, we can identify outlier transactions in financial ledgers, payments, orders, etc., caused by fraud, abuse or errors.

 - Lead scoring: Based on behaviors and demographics, we can predict the likelihood that a sales opportunity will convert and also identify next best actions given the stage in the buyer journey and customer characteristics.

 - AI demand modeling: We can generate a time series forecast of demand not simply based on past sales but also based on millions of external economic, demographic and industry-relevant data sources.